yesune/PongAI/README.md

 All 250 matches are played simutaneously for efficient training, first to 3 points.
 New agents are generated through crossovers and mutations.

-I have provided several graphs if you would like to see the training history and how they have evolved over time.
+I have provided a graph if you would like to see the training history and how they have evolved over time.